atienzamaan/-MeXE402_Midterm_Atienza-Manalo/README.md

 ![image](https://github.com/user-attachments/assets/05a5366e-6de5-461e-b25f-72d7fd23d477)

 - This line of code uses the trained model (`model`) to make a prediction on a new data point.
 The input to the `predict` method is a 2D array containing the values for the input features of the new data point.
 In this case, the values are: `education level = 2`, `job title = 7`, and `years of experience = 5`.

-- **Output**: The `predict` method returns a predicted value, which in this case is `92877.53123063`.
+The `predict` method returns a predicted value, which in this case is `92877.53123063`.
 This predicted value represents the estimated salary for the given data point based on the model's learned relationship between the input features and the target variable.

-## **The Significance of Coefficients in the Salary Dataset**:

-The coefficients in a salary dataset provide valuable insights into which factors are most influential in predicting salary.
-They help identify patterns like gender pay gaps, the impact of education, and the value of experience, which can guide decisions related to compensation strategies, hiring practices, and addressing potential salary disparities.
-Here are the importance of coefficient under:

-#### **Education Levelt**:

-The coefficient for education level reflects how salary is affected by increasing educational attainment.
-Individuals with higher levels of education tend to earn more, supporting the idea that education boosts earning potential.

-#### **Job Title**:

-This coefficient reflects salary differences across various roles.
-It indicates that certain job titles command higher or lower salaries, depending on the position's value in the job market.

-#### **Years of Experience**:
-Experience is one of the most critical factors.
-The coefficient for years of experience suggests that salary tends to increase with each additional year showing the rate of salary growth.

 ## Discussion